Keyboard shortcuts

 README Test Extraction

-The extract_readme_tests.py script automatically converts Python code blocks from the README into pytest test functions:
+extract_readme_tests.py automatically extracts Python code blocks from the README and generates pytest test functions, ensuring documentation examples remain accurate.

 Sources: experiments/bindings/python-ws-client/extract_readme_tests.py:14-45